|

 As an alternative, you may extract the archive file from the

-MPE shell with a command like below:
+MPE prompt with a command like below:

 :/bin/tar "-xvzopf hp3kbin.tar.Z"

-To use binary export (recommended) the DBEXPORT utility needs to
+To use binary export (recommended), the DBEXPORT utility needs to

 run in privileged mode and must be installed in a privileged group.